BenjaminShinar/complete-javascript-course/14_Asynchronous_JavaScript.md

   });
 ```

-if we want fullfilled or a rejected promise, we can static methods
+if we want fulfilled or a rejected promise, we can static methods

 ```js
 Promise.resolve("abc");